LeonCaesa/Gibbs/README.md

 Prior on $\alpha_j$ is implemented as Gamma(a, b), all other setups are the same to the article

-See [Perturbation_Consise.ipynb](https://github.com/LeonCaesa/Gibbs/blob/master/Perturbation_Consise.ipynb) for the main result
+See [Perturbation_Consise](https://github.com/LeonCaesa/Gibbs/blob/master/Perturbation_Consise.ipynb) for the main result.

+Also implemented the HMC through Pystan with result in []()